Pride comes before a fall

 Yesterday was another Sunday Runday training run for Southampton Half Marathon.
 Baby M is now sitting quite confidently, so Stu and I have agreed that some light jogging on smooth Tarmac should be ok.

 The route involved an initial loop around The Common before heading up the hill.
 I decided to start as soon as we got there and to miss the initial short loop so that I would have a head start on the slowest group.

 The fastest group passed me by the underpass and I was nearly on the University campus before the next group went past.
 I headed towards Portswood/Swaythling and was soon passed by the next group.

 The next part of the route I was unfamiliar with, so I had to read the instructions carefully.
 I ended up running between some apartments and the river before finding myself at the bottom of a long flight of steps.
-I didn’t think the real route included steps, but as this was a shortened version for a training run, it didn’t surprise me.
-I was tempted to look for an alternative way, but didn’t want to kiss my group, so I ended up picking up the buggy with M I it and carrying it up the steps.
+The real route does not include steps.
+As this was a shortened version for a training run, it didn’t surprise me.
+I was tempted to look for an alternative way but didn’t want to miss my group, so I ended up picking up the buggy with M I it and carrying it up the steps.
 As I got to the top, a man came to offer help… Isn’t that typical?